 - integration with radiology information system (RIS) and hospital information system (HIS)

-A patient may undergo a battery of radiological investigations at separate locations, which needs to be accessed by multiple radiologists and multiple treating physicians in different locations (sometimes across the globe).
+A patient may undergo a battery of radiological investigations at separate locations, which need to be accessed by multiple radiologists and multiple treating physicians in different locations (sometimes across the globe).
 A system for rapid transfer of images, while maintaining the original quality is a vital, albeit complex technological need.